dober-man/f5-agility-labs-waf/docs/class6/module1/lab4.rst

     **1.4.1** Once Postman is open, we need to import the collection (series of declarations we’ll be using on our BIG-IP) from GitHub.
 To do so, click on ‘Import’ on the top left of Postman and select ‘Import From Link’ option.
 Paste the following into the field where you enter the URL and click ‘Import’

-    if the collection already exists choose 'replace'
+..
+NOTE:: If the collection already exists choose 'replace'

         https://gitlab.com/f5-examples/udf_waf_cicd/-/raw/master/WAF_342_postman_collection.json?inline=false